Difference Between Joint Product and By Product

 Main Differences Between Joint Product and By Product

-2. By-products are created from side products or waster products like butter, peels of processed fruits, etc. While Joint product inputs are always raw materials like crude oil, milk, etc.
+2. By-products are created from side products or waste products like butter, peels of processed fruits, etc. In contrast, Joint product inputs are always raw materials like crude oil, milk, etc.

-3. Joint product economic status in the market is very high and is equal to the main product.
+3. The joint product’s economic status in the market is very high and is equal to the main product.
 Whereas, By-product has a very low economic status in the market and is not as useful as the main product.

 4. Production of By-products is not the main objective of the production process because they are just waste products.
 While producing Joint products is the main objective of the production because they are very valuable.

-5. By-products do not require further manufacturing processes for making them valuable as they are end products.
-While the Joint product requires further processing steps for making them useful.
+5. By-products do not require further manufacturing processes to make them valuable as they are end products.
+In contrast, the Joint product requires further processing steps to make them useful.

 References